American Black Bear (Ursus americanus)

 White-tailed Deer (Odocoileus virginianus)

-Rose was orphaned as a very young fawn in the spring of 2015.
+- Rose was orphaned as a very young fawn in the spring of 2015.

-White-tailed deer played an integral role in the history of Bear Hollow Zoo.
+Fun Fact: White-tailed deer played an integral role in the history of Bear Hollow Zoo.
 At one time, this site was used to raise white-tail deer to be released in the area, as they were actually in danger of being wiped out from the State of Georgia.
 During this endeavor, the University of Georgia developed the first dart gun, which is now used throughout the world as often the safest means of tranquilizing wild animals.